Monday, February 29, 2016

 Document / Site "Mythic poetry"

-To conclude, I have to confess the traditional forms of "performance art" have never appealed to me that much, I have been more interested in the hidden meanings and spirit (or structural side).
+I have to confess the traditional forms of "performance art" have never appealed to me, I have been more interested in the hidden meanings and spirit (or structural side).
 And these MOVES have needed years or even decades to be formed.
 They have taken place in a historical way, not so much as a performance that happens in a certain place at a certain time.
-In a sense, this is what makes them new?
-THE SECOND MOVE has needed over 20 years (with only a handful of events / gigs and three or four "records" to be heard, but it has been an ongoing process with quite visible results, too).
+In a sense, this is what makes them new.
+THE SECOND MOVE has needed over 20 years (with only a handful of events / gigs and three or four "records" to be heard, but it has been an ongoing process with quite visible results as well).
 Some other MOVES have been done in 5-7 years.
 They have needed a series of points or events to unfold "historically", and this unfolding may have happened through single "performances" that resemble contemporary art / popular culture.
 THE FIRST MOVE is a bit like that.
 Then there are more literal MOVES that have been made in and for the literary circles.
-With these words, I am merely stating what has actually happened (and everyone could see for themselves what has been said before in interviews etc - like these apologies, everything moves in the same flow, at least, well, more or less).
+With these words, I am merely stating what has actually happened (and everyone could see for themselves what has been said before in interviews etc - like these apologies, everything moves in the same flow, at least, well, more or less?

 I MOVE: Where does "live performance" change into something else, or the other way around?
 The questions about (un)officiality, audience / performer etc. (Cf. from a concert played for birds and rabbits to performing on a "real" music festival, and everything in between, as is documented in the FIRST MOVE.
 The Russian bard culture versus the American pop culture.
 These are also anthropological questions and problems).